Limiting behavior of principal eigenvalues and eigenfunctions for a class of elliptic operators with degenerate large

 Figure \ref{Fig1} shows the corresponding eigenfunctions, $\v_s$, normalized by \eqref{1.2}, as well as their derivatives, $\v_s'$, and the plot of $\l(s)-c(0)$, for a series of values of $s$ ranging from $s=10^{-2}$ up to $s=10^4$, for the choice

 i.e. $n=4$ in \eqref{1.4}.
+As the remaining eigenfunctions of this section, they have have been calculated through a pseudospectral method that will be discussed in Section 5.

 As illustrated by the numerical simulations, the eigenfunctions are decreasing for all value of $s$ for which we have computed them, and stabilize to $1$ as $s\ua +\infty$, while their derivatives approximate $0$ as $s$ grows.
 Moreover,

 Thus, \eqref{1.3} holds with $x_0=0$, however